Focusing on The First and Only FDA Approved Targeted Alpha Therapy Radium-223 in the Treatment of mCRPC

-The main objective of targeted radionuclide therapy is the ability to selectively deliver cytotoxic radiation to cancer cells that causes minimal toxicity to surrounding healthy tissues.
+The main objective of targeted radionuclide therapy is the ability to selectively deliver cytotoxic radiation to cancer cells that cause minimal toxicity to the surrounding healthy tissues.
 Utilization of appropriate carriers capable of retaining both the parent and the daughter products for the effective delivery of the radionuclide to the tumor site, while mitigating global in vivo radiotoxicity is an active area of research.
 The use of nanoparticles for this purpose was very much in evidence at the meeting.
-One potentially effective carrier of radium isotopes is a lanthanum phosphate core surrounded by nanoparticles to hold the radionuclide and retain the parents and daughters.
+The one potentially effective carrier of radium isotopes is a lanthanum phosphate core surrounded by nanoparticles to hold the radionuclide and retain the parents and daughters.
 20 Investigation of this construct 22 and other nanoparticles as carriers such as gold 23, polymersomes 24 and others 25 were presented.

 One innovative choice for the antibody part of the vector is the nanobody, the smallest, antigen-binding fragment from naturally occurring heavy-chain only antibodies.
 Nanobodies possess various advantages over monoclonal antibodies.
 The molecular weight of nanobodies (15 kDa) is one-tenth of that of conventional antibodies (150 kDa).
 Therefore, they have a lower immunogenicity due to their rapid blood clearance and high sequence identity to human variable domains of the heavy chain.
 Nanobodies are easy to produce and have high stability in harsh conditions, as well high affinity and specificity for their cognate antigen.
 27 Several have been evaluated in pre-clinical studies.28,29